varalys/lore/README.md

 Lore captures AI coding sessions and links them to git commits.

-When you use AI coding tools like Claude Code or Aider, the conversation history contains valuable context: the prompts you wrote, the approaches you tried, the decisions you made.
-Git captures the final code, but not this reasoning.
+When you use AI coding tools like Claude Code or Aider, the conversation history contains valuable context.
+This includes everything from the prompts you wrote, the approaches you tried, and the decisions you made.
+Git captures the final code, but does not contain reasoning history for your commits.
 Lore preserves both.

 ## Use Cases